 Your agreement with the landlord continues even though you've left.
 The landlord can continue to charge you rent, so you're likely to build up rent arrears.

 The landlord can hold you responsible for paying the rent until the agreement could have been ended by giving proper notice.
 Your landlord can apply for a court order to make you pay what you owe.

 'Doing a runner' may also make it harder for you to find a new home.
 Most private landlords and letting agents ask new tenants for references from previous landlords.
 They may not want to rent to a tenant who has abandoned a tenancy or licence in the past, or has a history of rent arrears.

 Using your deposit to pay the final month’s rent

 It’s important to remember that you’re responsible for paying the rent until your tenancy comes to an end.
 Your landlord could take you to court if you withhold rent.

 If you do decide to withhold the last month's rent, make sure your landlord would have no other claim to your tenancy deposit.
 Fix any damage you have caused and replace any broken items.
-Keep some evidence of the state of the property as you left it – for example, photographs of each room and bills for any cleaning or other work you have paid for.
+Keep some evidence of the condition of the property as you left it, for example, photographs of each room and bills for any cleaning or other work you have paid for.

-What if you have a joint tenancy or licence?
+If you have a joint tenancy or licence

 You have a joint tenancy or licence if you share your home with a spouse, partner, family member or friend and both or all of your names are on the agreement.